 Feeling better is not the same as being better.
 The site of the pain or the dysfunction is seldom the site of the primary problem, but rather the point of breakdown.

 "Functional medicine is the medicine of listening.
 Listening to you and listening to your body - because we know, that’s the only place that knows the answers to everything about you!"

 I encourage you to book a functional assessment with me so that together we can uncover any, and all, underlying problems affecting your daily life.

 I look forward to “walking the path to better health, with you!”

 ABOUT THE AUTHOR

 Dr Grant Fourie is a qualified General Practitioner (MBChB Pretoria), certified Functional Medicine Practitioner and certified Diabetes Educator.
 He’s successfully completed a course in Clinical Nutrition and is currently studying for his Master’s Degree in Metabolic and Nutritional Medicine through the George Washington University.
 His years of expertise has afforded him the privilege of standing on the Advisory Board for DNAnalysis Biotechnology, an innovative genetic testing laboratory in South Africa.
 He also has strong links with The Compounding Pharmacy of South Africa and Fagron Compounding Services, who both provide high quality, customised products to meet the growing worldwide need for tailor-made medication.

 He became a functional medical practitioner because he felt it was a better, more logical way to practice medicine that, “just made sense.”

-He proudly runs his own practice, Oakmed Medical Centre in Cape Town, South Africa and his extensive knowledge and research of complementary and alternative medicine is core to his success as an alternative and holistic functional medicine practitioner.
+He proudly runs his own practice at The Village Square in Durbanville, Cape Town, South Africa and his extensive knowledge and research of complementary and alternative medicine is core to his success as an alternative and holistic functional medicine practitioner.